 Mix all ingredients together, adding more or less cream to reach desired consistency.

-Has anyone seen the awesome Target adds for Halloween?
+Have you seen the awesome Target ads for Halloween?
 They have been all over some magazines and if there was one nearby to me, I would have to scoop up some of that merchandise.
-Thank God there isn’t because I need another holiday themed piece of anything in my house like I need another hole in my head.
-For those of you that can enjoy more goodies, go check it out, along with this months issue of Country Living where they have 83 Halloween inspired crafts and decorations.
+Thank God there isn't because I need another holiday themed piece of anything in my house like I need another hole in my head.
+For those of you that can enjoy more goodies, go check it out, along with this month's issue of Country Living where they have 83 Halloween inspired crafts and decorations.
 There is some really awesome stuff!
-Makes me want to have a Halloween party…. >.>
+Makes me want to have a Halloween party.... >.>